Contents

 The list can be used as a guide for penetration testers to test applications and provide actionable advice based on the vulnerabilities found.

-Benefits of Using the OWASP Top Ten
+Benefits of Using the OWASP Top 10

 Risk Awareness